Tier 4 visa Frequently Asked Questions

 Your dependants are your ‘partner’ and your ‘child’.
 Other family members, such as your parents, cannot come to the UK as your dependants, but they may visit you for up to six months, using a visitor visa.
-For further details, including the definition of a partner or child can be found here.
+See further details, including the definition of a partner or child.

 Is there anyone at the University who can help me with my visa application?

 Yes.
 The International Student Advisers can provide support to guide students through the visa application process.
 Their advice is free.